Overview of the Residency Program

 - BCM is a principal institution of Houston's Texas Medical Center, which is world renowned for advances in medical research and patient care.
 The Texas Medical Center is the largest medical center in the U.S., and Houston is among the most modern and energetic cities in the world.

 - BCM has one of the most modern hospital systems of any American medical school.
-New clinical facilities added since 1990 include the large Ben Taub General Hospital for the Harris Health System; the flagship Michael E. DeBakey Veterans Affairs Medical Center; a center for ambulatory care for the attending staff of the St. Luke's Episcopal Hospital; and the new Texas Heart Institute Tower.
+New clinical facilities added since 1990 include the large Ben Taub Hospital for the Harris Health System; the flagship Michael E. DeBakey Veterans Affairs Medical Center; a center for ambulatory care for the attending staff of the St. Luke's Medical Center; and the new Texas Heart Institute Tower.

 - The faculty of the Department of Medicine at BCM is among the largest of any medical college in the United States, with excellence in education, patient care and research.
 The commitment of the faculty to the education of the residents is exceptional.

 BCM attracts superb physicians to its residency program as illustrated by excellent post-residency appointments and the high pass rates on the certifying examination of the American Board of Internal Medicine with a rolling three year average placing Baylor among the top residency programs in the U.S.

 - BCM has an integrated training program in both public and private institutions.
 Baylor provides its residents with a diversity of clinical problems unsurpassed by any training program in the United States.

 - Because of its extensive clinical facilities, diverse patient population, and outstanding faculty, BCM offers excellent clinical training for physicians planning any type of career in internal medicine - the practice of general internal medicine, or a medical subspecialty, or an academically oriented career.